 4. Science-Policy Interface

-This service aims at supporting Member States in identifying and adapting good practices for evidence-based policy making on disaster risk reduction and decision making during emergencies.
-There is scope for a partnership among EU Member States and the European Commission to put in common with others scientific knowledge and advice among Member States and with the European Commission.
-In particular this service aims at supporting Member States in adapting, sharing and communicating:
+This service aims at supporting National Authorities in identifying and adapting good practices for evidence-based policy making on disaster risk reduction and decision making during emergencies.
+There is scope for a partnership among participating countries and the European Commission to put in common with others scientific knowledge and advice among National Authorities and with the European Commission.
+In particular this service aims at supporting National Authorities in adapting, sharing and communicating: